Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Learning the operators in the Mori--Zwanzig formalism from data

 The procedure begins with calculating the two-time correlation functions $\bfvC(t)$ of the observables from the recorded long trajectory.
-Then, we exploit Eqs.~\eqref{eq:CE} (for continuous-time systems) and \eqref{eq:dCE} (for discrete-time systems) to estimate continuous-time $\bfvM$ and $\bfvK$ and various orders of discrete-time $\bfvO^{(\ell)}$.
+Then, we exploit Eqs.~\eqref{eq:CE} for continuous-time systems and \eqref{eq:dCE} for discrete-time systems to estimate continuous-time $\bfvM$ and $\bfvK$ and various orders of discrete-time $\bfvO^{(\ell)}$.
 After solving these operators, we will use Eqs.~\eqref{eq:GLE} and \eqref{eq:dGLE} to solve for the orthogonal dynamics $\bfvF$ (continuous-time) and $\bfvW_k$ (discrete-time).
+Specifically, for the continuous-time system, we first set $t=0$ in Eq.~\eqref{eq:CE}, leading to